-Highway Infrastructure Asset Management Framework
+Highway Asset Management Framework

-It is important to understand how the strategy is supported by the plans, processes and procedures that define the activities required to manage and maintain the extensive range of highway infrastructure assets that comprise the highway network.
+It is important to understand how the strategy is supported by the plans, processes and procedures that define the activities required to manage and maintain the extensive range of Highway Assets that comprise the highway network.

-The Highway Infrastructure Asset Management Framework establishes the context for highway infrastructure asset management and the following diagram illustrates the framework as a whole and provides context and an overview of the dependency of interrelated areas of work in delivering the strategic approach.
+The Highway Asset Management Framework establishes the context for Highway Asset Management and the following diagram illustrates the framework as a whole and provides context and an overview of the dependency of interrelated areas of work in delivering the strategic approach.